ToolJet/ToolJet/docs/docs/data-sources/sample-data-sources.md

 This method enables the creation of a sample application with a pre-configured connection to the sample data source.
 The data will be already visualized on the application's canvas upon creation.

-   1. Locate the Data Sources page within the dashboard's left-hand sidebar and navigate to it.
+   1. Navigate to the Data Sources page within the dashboard's left-hand sidebar.
    2. Under the **DATA SOURCES ADDED** section in the sidebar, you will find the **Sample Data Source (postgres)**.
 This is a default data source and cannot be deleted.
    3. Select **Sample Data Source (postgres)**.
 You can click on the **Test Connection** button to test your connection to your sample database.
    4. Click **Create sample application** to generate the new application.
 This application automatically includes the sample data source.